News

 The big difference?
 SEO puts you in the search results.
 GEO puts you in the answer itself.

-SEO Vs GEO: The Differences Between Them
+SEO Vs GEO: What Are The Key Differences Between Them?

 The similarities matter, but the differences?
 That's where GEO becomes its own game with its own rules.